pauldeen79/DialogFramework/README.md

 # TODOs

-- Change builders to interface (and use extension methods on builders?), and get rid of DialogPartBuilder which violates open/closed principe
 - Refactor Service into separate request handlers, and implement Mediatr.
 - Move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
 - Move/copy unit tests from Service (Application) to Domain